Lough Derravaragh

 Boating and Angling

 A small commercial operation on the lake’s north‑western shore, just off the N4 and four kilometres from Multyfarnham, offers fiberglass boats equipped with outboard engines, lifejackets and fuel.
 These boats are ideal for a leisurely cruise, a day of trout fishing, or a pike‑focused outing.
-The service specialises in wild brown trout, with many anglers reporting impressive catches.
+The service specialises in wild brown trout; the open‑season runs from 1 March to 12 October and an Irish angling licence is required.

 Water Sports

-Beyond boat hire, the lake’s calm surface is perfect for canoeing and paddle‑boarding.
-Its shallow depth and hard water create reliable conditions for both beginners and seasoned paddlers.
+Beyond boat hire, the lake’s calm surface is perfect for canoeing, paddle‑boarding and small‑sail craft.
+Its shallow depth and reliable wind conditions make it suitable for beginners and seasoned paddlers alike.

 Wildlife Watching

-Lough Derravaragh is a Special Protection Area under the EU Bird Directive.
-It supports Greenland white‑fronted geese, whooper swans and golden plovers, all of which are monitored for conservation.
-Otters and the Irish hare have also been recorded in the surrounding wetlands, while the lake’s mineral‑rich margins host rare stoneworts and a variety of fen plants such as black bog rush and long‑stalked yellow‑sedge.
+Lough Derravaragh is a Special Protection Area under the EU Bird Directive and a Ramsar site.
+It supports nationally important populations of Greenland white‑fronted geese, whooper swans, tufted ducks, mute swans, little grebes, coots and lapwings.
+Otters and the Irish hare have also been recorded in the surrounding wetlands, while the mineral‑rich margins host rare stoneworts and fen plants such as black bog rush and long‑stalked yellow‑sedge.

 Walking and Heritage Trails